Kyle Tucker Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 12th in the league.

-- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.48).
+- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.55).

-- Mariners pitchers combine to surrender 22 home runs (0.7 per game), the second-fewest in the league.
+- The Mariners allow the second-fewest home runs in baseball (24 total, 0.8 per game).

-- The righty last appeared on Friday, April 28 against the Toronto Blue Jays, when he went five innings, allowing two earned runs while giving up six hits.
+- The left-hander last pitched on Sunday against the Toronto Blue Jays, when he went three innings, allowing five earned runs while giving up eight hits.

+- In five games this season, the 31-year-old has a 4.74 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .286 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.